KC Adams

 KC Adams (born March 28, 1971) is a Cree, Ojibway, and British artist and educator based in Winnipeg, Manitoba.

+Adams is a full-time practicing artist specializing in many mediums such as digital photography, sculpture, painting, video, installation, public art, performance, beading, birch bark biting, leather work and quill work.

-She is a multimedia artist who works in sculpture, installation, drawing, painting, photography, ceramics, printmaking and kinetic art.
-She is well known for creating artwork that draws inspiration from popular culture and science fiction to deal with contemporary social issues.
+She is known for creating artwork that draws inspiration from popular culture and science fiction to deal with contemporary social issues.
 Her work addresses racism, colonization, human impact on land and the challenges and perceptions of Indigenous people.
-Adams considers herself a social-practice artist through the way her practice uses audience-interaction to bring attention to socio-political issues.

-KC Adams is a full-time practicing artist specializing in many mediums such as digital photography, clay, sculpture, painting, video, installation, public art, performance, beading, birch bark biting, leather work and quill work.
-She has created many one-of-a-kind artworks that will never be duplicated.
-In her work, she reflects on the relationships between ancestral knowledge, memory, and the sacredness of water.
-Using a variety of media, including copper, clay and "birch bark technology", the work is a visual reminder of the knowledge bundles (traditional teachings) that are passed onto the next generation of life givers and water protectors.
+She reflects on the relationships between ancestral knowledge, memory, and the sacredness of water.
+Using a variety of media, including copper, clay and "birch bark technology", the work is a visual reminder of the knowledge bundles (traditional teachings) that are passed on to the next generation of life givers and water protectors.

+Adams considers herself a social-practice artist through the way her practice uses audience interaction to bring attention to socio-political issues.

 Artwork

 Besides working with more traditional forms of art, Adams has an interest in computers and new media technologies.

-Adams' first public art commission, entitled Community, hangs above the lobby of the United Way building in Winnipeg.
+Her first public art commission, entitled Community, hangs above the lobby of the United Way building in Winnipeg.
 The works consists of a large, web-like ceramic and clay structure and was unveiled in 2014.
 In 2018, Adams collaborated with artists Val Vint and Jamie Isaac on a Niimaamaa, a 30' public art sculpture at The Forks.
-Adams' upcoming public sculpture Friendship will be installed near the Canadian Museum For Human Rights in 2021.
+Adams' public sculpture Friendship was installed near the Canadian Museum for Human Rights in 2021.

 Work from her Cyborg Hybrid series shows Euro-Aboriginal artists following the doctrine of the Cyborg Manifesto.

-Her exhibition Perception is a pointed political statement aimed at challenging deeply engrained stigmas and prejudices against First Nations peoples.
+Her exhibition Perception is a pointed political statement aimed at challenging deeply ingrained stigmas and prejudices against First Nations peoples.
 The exhibition, shown in various galleries, bus shelters, and billboards in Winnipeg, featured two side-by-side portraits of members of the city's indigenous community.
 The portrait on the left showed the subject captioned with a racial slur, while the portrait on the right showed the same subject with their real name, occupation, interests and passions.
-In 2019, Perception was turned into a hardcover published by Portage & Main press and was chosen for the Canadian Children’s Book Centre's Best Books for Children and Teens list.
+In 2019, Perception was turned into a book published by Portage & Main press and was chosen for the Canadian Children’s Book Centre's Best Books for Children and Teens list.